 The remuneration policy has been tailored to increase goal congruence between shareholders, directors and executives, including the occasional issue of options to directors and executives which is to encourage the alignment of personal and shareholder interests.
 This may be facilitated through the issue of options to key management personnel, including non-executive directors, to encourage the alignment of personal and shareholder wealth.
 The Company believes this policy will be effective in increasing shareholder wealth.
-For details of options granted to key management personnel during the 2023 financial year, refer to the 'Share-based compensation' section later in the Remuneration Report.
-There were no options granted during the 2022 financial year.
+For details of options granted to key management personnel during the 2024 financial year, refer to the 'Share-based compensation' section later in the Remuneration Report.
+For details of key management personnel interests in options at year end, refer to the 'Option holdings' section later in the Remuneration Report.